 - Garudas – the garudas are giant birds who are enemies of the nagas and are often depicted grasping a snake in their claws.
 They have limited divine characteristics and some can take human form if necessary.

-Although they are quite powerful, one thing these diverse Buddhist gods have in common is that they have fallen short of the ultimate objective – Nirvana.
-As such, these Buddhist gods are superior life forms to those of us in the human realm, but they are not Buddhas.
+Although they are quite powerful, Buddhist gods have fallen short of the ultimate objective – Nirvana.
+As such, Buddhist gods are superior to humans but they are not Buddhas.

 Shakyamuni Buddha Reigns Supreme

-This is because Buddhist gods (devas and brahmas) and also Bodhisattvas still exist in the cycle of rebirth known as samsara.
-In that sense, they have the same frailties as humans such as sensuous desire, conceit and emotion.
-Therefore, they all venerate the supreme Buddha who has eliminated all traces of these mundane frailties.
+Buddhist gods (devas and brahmas) and also bodhisattvas still exist in the cycle of rebirth known as samsara.
+As a result, Buddhist gods and deities have the same frailties as humans such as sensuous desire, conceit and emotion.
+The Buddha, who has eliminated all traces of these mundane frailties, reigns supreme.

-Additionally, Buddhist gods and Bodhisattvas can still be reborn in the human realm.
+Furthermore, Buddhist gods and deities can still be reborn in the human realm.
 If so, they would need to start over and accumulate enough merit to return to the heavenly realms.
 However, a fully fledged Buddha has transcended the cycle of rebirth.

-So this is the million dollar question – Do the Buddhist gods have the power to turn bad karma into good karma?
-The answers would vary between Theravada, Mahayana and Tibetan Buddhist doctrines.
+So this is the million dollar question – Can the Buddhist gods perform miracles?
+The answer would vary between Theravada, Mahayana and Tibetan Buddhist doctrines.
 No, possibly and yes – respectively.

-The Buddhist gods venerated by devotees are predominantly derived from Mahayana and Tibetan Buddhism.
-In fact, the orthodox teachings of Theravada Buddhism would consider the concept of Buddhist gods and Bodhisattvas to be irrelevant regarding personal salvation.
+The orthodox teachings of Theravada Buddhism would consider the concept of Buddhist gods and bodhisattvas to be irrelevant regarding personal salvation.

 This is very significant because Theravada Buddhism (also known as Hinayana), is what the original Buddha taught his disciples.
-In the Buddha’s own words, “One’s own karma is one’s own property.” – Shakyamuni Buddha
+The Buddha said:

-Therefore, it is a settled matter that in Theravada beliefs a person’s salvation is in their own hands and the Buddhist gods cannot perform outright miracles.
+Therefore, it is a settled matter that your salvation is in your own hands and the Buddhist gods cannot perform outright miracles.
 The only way to correct a person’s bad karma is to replace it with good karma.

 However, in Mahayana and Tibetan Buddhism there is a much greater acceptance of Buddhist gods and their divine powers.
 As a result, their devotees are much more sympathetic to the concept of miracles.

-As such, Mahayana Buddhist gods would take an approach that would help devotees help themselves, so to speak.
+Therefore, Mahayana Buddhists would take an approach that would help devotees help themselves, so to speak.
 But Tibetan Buddhism is much more progressive, with sufficient faith, devotees can induce outright miracles from the Tibetan gods.
 This would include karma purification, wealth creation, longevity and bending an estranged lover or even a king to your will.